saulpw/visidata/www/docs/columns.md

 ---

-## How to modify configuration for multiple columns
+## How to configure multiple columns

 Properties of columns on the source sheet can be changed by using [standard editing commands](/man#edit) on its **Columns sheet** (accessed with `C`).
 In particular, it facilitates the selection of multiple columns, followed by utilising one of the `g`-prefixed commands to modify all of them.